Putin: Russia stands ready to offer security help to Belarus

 Putin said that he and Lukashenko have agreed that “there is no such need now, and I hope there won’t be."

-He said they agreed that Russia will send a contingent to help only if “the situation spins out of control” and extremist groups unleash violence and try to seize government buildings.
+“We have agreed not to use it until the situation starts spinning out of control and extremist elements acting under the cover of political slogans cross certain borders and engage in banditry and start burning cars, houses and banks or take over administrative buildings,” he said.

-In an apparent jab at the West that condemned Lukashenko's crackdown on protesters and urged him to launch a dialogue with the opposition, Putin accused unidentified foreign forces of trying to win political advantages from the turmoil in Belarus.
+In an apparent jab at the West, which has condemned Lukashenko's crackdown on protesters and urged him to launch a dialogue with the opposition, Putin accused unidentified foreign forces of trying to win political advantages from the turmoil in Belarus.

+“They want to influence those processes and reach certain decisions, which they think conform with their political interests,” Putin said.

-Russia has a union agreement with Belarus, envisaging close political, economic and military ties, seeing the neighbor as a key bulwark against Western expansion and an important conduit for Russian energy exports.
+Russia sees the neighbor as a key bulwark against Western expansion and an important conduit for Russian energy exports.
+The two countries have a union agreement envisaging close political, economic and military ties, and Lukashenko has relied on cheap Russian energy and other subsidies to keep Belarus' Soviet-style economy afloat.

+Despite the close cooperation, Russia-Belarus relations have often been strained by disputes.
+Lukashenko frequently has played overtures to the West and accused Moscow of hatching plans to incorporate Belarus.

+Just before the election, Belarus arrested 32 private Russian military contractors on charges of planning to stage riots.
+Belarusian authorities released the men shortly after the vote in a bid to mend ties with the Kremlin amid rising Western criticism.

 The United States and the European Union have criticized the Aug.
 9 election that extended Lukashenko's rule as neither free nor fair and encouraged Belarusian authorities to engage in a dialogue with the opposition.